GOP network props up liberal third-party candidates in key states, hoping to siphon off Harris votes

 — In North Carolina, Phil Strach, a member of the Republican National Lawyers Association, successfully challenged in court a North Carolina State Board of Elections decision to bar West from the ballot.
 Strach did not respond to a message left for him.

 — In Michigan, John Bursch, a senior lawyer for the Alliance Defending Freedom, the conservative legal group that helped overturn Roe v.
-Wade, successfully fended off a challenge to West's placement on the ballot.
+Wade, fought a challenge to West's placement on the ballot.
 Bursch's firm, Bursch Law PLLC, was paid $25,000 by Trump's campaign in November 2020 for “RECOUNT: LEGAL CONSULTING,” according to campaign finance disclosures.
 Bursch did not respond to a request for comment.

 — In Pennsylvania, a lawyer with long-standing ties to Republican candidates and causes, unsuccessfully argued in August for West to stay on the ballot.
 The attorney, Matt Haverstick, declined to say in an interview who hired him or why.
 People Over Party, the group Hamrick is affiliated with, had tried to get West on the ballot.